WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - _Event Source Mapping_ uses **lambda execution role** for IAM permissions.
 This is why you have to specify that, for example, your function can read and delete messages from SQS

+- if you want to know if a service uses ESM while integrating with AWS Lambda, a good rule of thumb is the following

+  > If there is batching/filtering there must be _event source mapping_.

 ##### Applying filters

 - you can **apply filters on data coming from the event source**